autogoal/autogoal/Readme.md

 And navigating to [localhost:8000](http://localhost:8000).

-!!! note
-    This documentation will be publicly hosted online once the anonymity period for EMNLP 2020 ends.

 ### User Guide

 The step-by-step [User Guide](https://autogoal.github.io/guide/) will show you everything you need to know to use AuoGOAL.